Needlepointers.com Logo

 You can have a bit of batting showing along the trimmed edge.
 The binding is sewn on with a ¼" seam, so as long as it's less than ¼" of batting showing, it will be hidden in the binding.

 The ruler should overlap with the section trimmed previously to help keep it straight.
-Always overlap the ruler into the cut section at least 4” – 5” because you want to be sure your ruler is straight and if you only overlap a couple of inches, it could cause it to not go straight.
+Always overlap the ruler into the cut section at least 4" – 5" because you want to be sure your ruler is straight, and if you only overlap a couple of inches, it may not be straight.

 Use the rotary cutter to trim the side for the length of the ruler.
-If your quilt is long, trim the section you can with the long ruler.
-Then move the quilt to trim the next section.
+If your quilt is long, cut the section you can with the long ruler.
+Then, move the quilt to trim the next section.
 Continue until the whole side is trimmed.

 My quilt was a little longer than the ruler along the long side.
 Check in the photo above.
 After trimming that first long section, I moved the ruler to the remaining section and then was able to match up the ruler on the trimmed side and into the trimmed corner area.Square up a Quilt Side Trimmed

-Using the rotary cutter, I finished trimming the side with a second cut.
+I trimmed the side with a second cut using the rotary cutter.
 The finished trimmed side is shown above.

 Step 5: Continue Around Quilt